 With a primary focus on the federal government, The PMC Group LLC helps government and private sector clients stay abreast of the constant changes as a result of legislation, executive orders, and policy that will impact organizations people, processes, and technology.

-This Introductory Workshop, sponsored by the National Institute of Building Sciences, is intended for those professionals new to the world of cybersecurity, including facility, engineering, physical security, information assurance and other professionals involved with the design, deployment and operation and cybersecuring of building control systems.
+This Introductory Workshop is intended for those professionals new to the world of cybersecurity, including facility, engineering, physical security, information assurance and other professionals involved with the design, deployment and operation and cybersecuring of building control systems.
 It will provide a combination of classroom learning modules to teach control system basics, protocols, how to use the information assurance risk management framework and hands-on laboratory exercises using tools and methods to inventory, diagram, identify, attack, exploit, contain and eradicate a cyber event.

-This Advanced Workshop, sponsored by the National Institute of Building Sciences, is geared towards building and information assurance professionals who have experience in IT or control systems cybersecurity but need to learn how to apply those skills to building control systems.
+This Advanced Workshop is for information assurance professionals who have experience in IT or control systems cybersecurity but need to learn how to apply those skills to building control systems.
 This Workshop will provide a more technical, in-depth training solution geared towards developing security professionals with the ability to approach security with an attacker mentality.
 This includes understanding and practicing techniques for footprinting, scanning and enumeration, exploitation, post exploitation, containment and eradication and reporting.
 Students will use Kali Linux and other exploit tools to gain entrance into the control system, pivot through the network, establish beacon command and control channels, modify logs to mask presence and exfiltrate data.
 Students will then contain and eradicate the exploit and prepare artifacts, event logs and develop an incident report.